SC-Networks/evalanche-soap-api-connector/docs/mailing.md

 *Note*
 The statistics related methods won't work with mailing types which don't provide statistical data.
-Also method which modify the object won't work with read-only mailing types like sent mailings.
+Also methods which modify the object won't work with read-only mailing types like sent mailings.

-Moves a mailing to a folder
+Move a mailing to a folder

 ```